Antwerp Roller Derby

-One Love Roller Dolls (OLRD) is a women's flat track roller derby league based in Antwerp, Belgium.
-Founded in 2010, the league currently consists of two teams which competes against teams from other leagues.
-One Love is a member of the Women's Flat Track Derby Association (WFTDA).
+Antwerp Roller Derby is a women's flat track roller derby league based in Antwerp, Belgium.
+Founded in 2010, the league currently consists of two teams which compete against teams from other leagues.
+Both teams are ranked in the Women's Flat Track Derby Association (WFTDA).

 History

-The league was founded in February 2010 by four local women: Lolli Chop, An C Hammer, Cherry Moshpit and Queen Sil.
+Antwerp Roller Derby was founded as One Love Roller Dolls in February 2010 by four local women: Lolli Chop, An C Hammer, Cherry Moshpit and Queen Sil.
 It affiliated with the local roller skating club, Kon Klopstokia RHC, thereby gaining access to its training facilities.